jllegras/ngsToolsDev/EXAMPLE/README.md

 # PCA plot

 We can use a simple R script to perform an eigenvalue decomposition of the covariance matrix and plot the PCA results.
+First, let's create a dummy plink cluster file.

+    Rscript --vanilla --slave -e 'write.table(cbind(seq(1,24),rep(1,24),c(rep("A",10),rep("B",8),rep("C",6))), row.names=F, col.names=c("FID","IID","CLUSTER"), sep="\t", file="testA.clst", quote=F)'

 Assuming we want to plot the first 2 PCA components from our previous results, the command would be:

-    Rscript --vanilla --slave $NGSTOOLS/plotPCA.R testA.covar1 1 2 testA.pca.eps 3 10 8 6
+    Rscript --vanilla --slave $NGSTOOLS/plotPCA.R -i testA.covar1 -c 1-2 -a testA.clst -o testA.pca.eps

+Please note that you need 'ggplot2' and 'optparse' R libraries installed.
 This script will output the explained genetic variance for each component and save as output the PCA plot.
 As a proof, PCA plot from called genotypes (testA.covar3) shows a less clear clustering of population.
 This can be seen by this command:

     Rscript --vanilla --slave $NGSTOOLS/plotPCA.R testA.covar3 1 2 testA.pca.call.eps 3 10 8 6